andyw8/mocha_to_rspec/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/mocha_to_rspec.
+I wrote this for use on one particular project so I probably won't be doing any further work on it, but pull requests are welcome if accompanied by tests.

 ## License